hleve/sensor_workshop/Workshop.md

 ## Group Project Guidelines
 1. Choose phenomena that can be measured in one week
-2. Consider spatial distribution of sensors
-3. Plan for data storage and transfer
-4. Think about potential interference or errors
-5. Consider ethical implications of data collection
+2. Consider ethical implications of data collection